stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 		* Hit ``Save Changes``
 		* Hit ``Save Changes and Reset``

-<span style="color:red">**Note: If some of this options is not available in BIOS, please boot in Windows and check modded BIOS for missing changes.**</span>
+<span style="color:red">**Note: If some of this options is not available in BIOS, please boot back in Windows and check modded BIOS dump for missing changes.**</span>

 ### macOS install media preparation